 *Courses whose focus is on the theory and practice of writing.

-Completing the Math Placement Exam:
+Completing the Math Placement Test:

-- Make sure you have the latest version of Java installed on your computer.
+- Make sure you have the latest version of Java installed on your computer

-- Access the exam website.
+- Access the math placement test website

 The Modern Language Department is prepared to evaluate proficiency for French, German, Russian, and Spanish for placement purposes.
 For other languages, the means for demonstrating proficiency must be arranged by the student and approved by the Department.